 Lee (19-6) had no answer, with potent scorer Stephanie Young shut out until the fourth quarter.
 The senior finished with one 3-pointer in her final high school game.

 "My shots just weren't falling," Young said.
 "There's nothing I can really do to change it.
-I was shooting like I normally shot, what I normally do.
-They just weren't falling for me today.
-Just an off day."

 The Wildcats got a taste of just how tough the morning ahead would be early.
 Archbishop Williams (23-5) scored the first 13 points of the game, with five of their first seven coming off second-chance points.
 The Bishops got six looks at the basket on one sequence in the second half.